 The type of interfering signal is DFT-s-OFDM NR signal and BW is corresponding to number of RBs and SCS.

-25 dBc ICS is used based on 16 dB IOT and 9 dB SNR considering the modulation and link level simulation.
+25 dBc ICS is used based on 16 dB interference-over-thermal (IOT) and 9 dB SNR considering the modulation and link level simulation.

 For this conducted requirement, the modulation scheme for interfering signal is assumed as 16QAM and modulation scheme for wanted signal is assumed as QPSK.

-For the OTA requirement, the OTA ICS for FR1 is based on conducted requirement and an offset as ΔminSENS is used for transferring the conducted requirement to OTA requirement.
+For the OTA requirement, the OTA ICS for FR1 is based on conducted requirement and an offset of ΔminSENS is used for transferring the conducted requirement to OTA requirement.
 However, for FR2 requirement there is no conducted requirement to be referred to.
 Hence the OTA ICS for FR2 is derived using the same equation as for conducted requirement, with additional offset for the gain G:

 Interfering signal power level = -174dBm/Hz + 10*log10(BW) + NF + ICS - G,